Sulfatide: Bacterial infection

 Sulfatide acts as a glycolipid receptor that functions to aid in the adherence of these bacteria to the mucosal surface.
 Mycoplasma hyopneumoniae and Actinobacillus pleuropneumoniae are pathogens that cause respiratory disease in swine.
 Haemophilus influenzae, Bordetella pertussis, Mycoplasma pneumoniae, Moraxella catarrhalis, and Pseudomonas aeruginosa cause respiratory disease in humans.
 Accordingly, sulfatide is located in the tracheas of both human and swine, and through the use of sulfatide present in the trachea, these several bacteria are capable of adherence to the respiratory tract.
-Hsp-70 on the outside of H. influenzae, has also been shown to aid in the ability of this bacteria to bind to sulfatide.
+Hsp-70 on the outside of Haemophilus influenzae, has also been shown to aid in the ability of this bacteria to bind to sulfatide.

 Helicobacter pylori, enterotoxigenic E. coli TOP10 strain, 987P-fimbriated enterotoxigenic E. coli (a strain of E. coli), and Lactobacillus reuteri are different strains of bacteria that are found to adhere to the gastrointestinal tract's mucosal surface.
 Here, sulfatide is present within the tract and is loaded from outside the tract, aiding the bacteria in adherence to the mucosa.

 STb is an enterotoxin type B that is heat stable; additionally, it is secreted by the enterotoxigenic E. coli strain, and it causes diarrhoeal diseases in humans and many other species of animals.
 STb also binds strongly to sulfatide as demonstrated by its binding to sulfatide present on the mucosal surface of a pig's jejunum.
 Additional experimentation suggests that sulfatide is a functional STb receptor.

 Sulfatide may also play a role in Mycobacterium tuberculosis, which is the agent that causes tuberculosis in humans.
 Experimentation suggests that sulfatide may be involved in Mycobacterium tuberculosis infection, and it may be an element of the cell wall of the bacterium Mycobacterium tuberculosis.